Have You Ever Wondered How Much

 without getting paid."

-China did not make US go into debt with it; our greed did.
-US made Treasury bonds available to China because there weren't enough fools left in our country to keep playing footsie with a currency already bankrupt to start with.
+By the same token, China did not make US go into debt with it; our greed did.
+US made Treasury bonds available to China because there weren't enough fools left in our own country to keep playing footsie with a currency already bankrupt to start with.

 Is the U.S. the only country playing footsie with its economy?
 Oh no. The United States is only moderately deep in deux-deux and has only a mere $12.3 trillion worth of external debt and a $14.6 trillion GDP for an 84% debt-to-GDP ratio.
 Switzerland’s external debt of $1.3 trillion equals 433% of its $300 billion GDP.
 The United Kingdom’s external debt of $10.5 trillion equals 456% of its $2.3 trillion GDP.
 Ireland’s external debt, at $1.8 trillion, equals 900% of the country’s $200 billion GDP.Do you have the nerve to drop down into Greece -- or South America and ask how well those governments are doing at being honest with their citizens?